-As a repository for the global scientific community, the CCDC seeks to ensure the indefinite retention of all information resources stored at the Centre.
+As a repository for the global scientific community, the CCDC seeks to ensure the indefinite retention of primary information resources stored at the Centre.
 As such, the CCDC’s archive system aims to achieve secure long-term storage of data by conducting a number of data preservation and security activities.
-These procedures are covered by an IT facilities policy which is reviewed annually.

 Storage and Data Backup

 To ensure safe archival and prevent loss of data, the CCDC stores data files on storage platforms with many layers of redundancy, where all data is encrypted both in transit and at rest.
 In parallel to this, continuous local backup copies of the data files are taken.
 Onsite backups of important data are taken daily and full offsite backups of the CCDC infrastructure, including all virtual machines, are taken multiple times per week.
-All backup data, including copies of data files representing published data files in CIF format and database entries in XML, are archived monthly to tape and stored securely offsite in a temperature-controlled environment.
-Additionally, source code is archived on a weekly basis by a cloud based provider.
+All backup data, including copies of data files representing published data files in CIF format, are archived monthly to tape and stored securely offsite in a temperature-controlled environment.
 All offsite files and backups are encrypted.

-The CCDC data management systems are built on industry-standard Microsoft technologies and track automated and manual events that may result in changes to the data stored.
-Automated checks are also periodically run across the complete database to identify any data fields that may contain errors.
+The CCDC data management systems are built on industry-standard technologies and track automated and manual events that may result in changes to the data stored.
+Automated checks are also periodically run across the complete database to identify any data fields that may contain inconsistencies or errors.